Debbie Harwell

 Email: dzharwell@uh.edu

-Debbie Harwell received her doctorate in U.S. history from the University of Houston where, since 2009, she has served as the managing editor, and now editor, of Houston History magazine, published by the UH Center for Public History.
-A native Houstonian, she incorporates personal knowledge with historical research writing for the magazine and training the staff.
+Debbie Harwell received her doctorate in U.S. history from the University of Houston where, since 2009, she has served as the managing editor/editor of Houston History magazine, published by the UH Center for Public History.
+A native Houstonian, she incorporates personal knowledge with historical research in teaching, writing for the magazine, and training the staff.

-Since 2012, Harwell has taught a Houston history class in the Honors College that has her students conducting oral histories, creating short films, and writing articles for the magazine.
-Over 75 student articles have been published as of 2018.
-Additionally, she teaches U.S. History Since 1877 and a new Voices from the Storm class where students study Houston’s history of flooding and conduct interviews documenting Hurricane Harvey.
+Since 2012, Harwell has taught a Houston history and public history methods classes in the Honors College where her students conduct oral histories, writing articles for the magazine, and create short films and other creative works.
+Over 125 student articles have been published as of 2023.
+Additionally, she teaches U.S. History Since 1877 in the History Department at UH.